osg-htc/school-2024/docs/materials/data/part2-ex2-osdf-outputs.md

 ./ffmpeg -i $1 -b:v 400k -s 640x360 $2
 ```

-Note that we use the input file name multiple times in our script, so we'll have to use `$1` multiple times as well.

 ### Modify your submit file

 1. We now need to tell each job what arguments to use.